0Yue0/BCB-Final/KempKinneyLiu-2023.md

 Obtain the RNA sequence data from the SRA database.

-  The files will be a compresed version, which must be broken up to obtain paired reads.
+  The files will be a compresed version, which must be broken up to obtain reads.

 Take a FASTQC to check the RNA read data.